-However, last year around this time, my almost six-year-old daughter and I found ourselves unexpectedly driving from North Carolina to Alabama, with a few good stops along the way.
-Rather, I drove and she “navigated” by telling me to turn left every 90 seconds or so.
-We’d still be driving in a big square if it were up to her.
+A few years ago, my then-almost-six-year-old daughter and I found ourselves unexpectedly discussing white privilege and racism while driving from North Carolina to Alabama.
+Rather, I drove and she "navigated" by telling me to turn left every 90 seconds or so.
+We'd still be driving in a big square if it were up to her.

 As it turns out, my Google Maps app wasn't a whole lot more help than she was (and I give her more credit for trying).
 Even though I had the "highway" setting enabled, it insisted that I drive only on side roads.
 Given that I lack the ability to tell one Great Smokey Mountain from another, I had little choice but to continue down our slow, two-lane route.